Strangemother/py-rocket-example/graph3/readme.md

 ## How it Works

 The internal process is exceptionally simple - roughly 20 lines of code could replicate the core functionality.
-Upon `connect` each given unit (such as an int or dict) is stored in a flat dictionary.
-A unique ID assigns a "A" -> "B" connection to each unit - called an "edge".
+Upon `connect` each given unit (such as an `int` or `dict`) is stored in a flat dictionary.
+A unique ID assigns an "A" -> "B" connection to each unit - called an "edge".